The mystery of the Elizabeth birds

 In 1984, a new organization calling itself the Society for the Illinois Scientific Surveys was established to promote, foster, and encourage the work of the Illinois natural history, water, and geological surveys.
 Part of that effort was a new magazine titled The Nature of Illinois.
-I by then had a reputation as a writer about public science, and I was asked to contribute articles, of which this one is typical.
+I by then had a reputation as someone who would write about public science for cheap, and I was asked to contribute articles, of which this one is typical.

 Roughly 2000 years ago, at about the time of Christ, the body of a child not yet a year old was laid in an earthen pit atop a bluff overlooking what would later be known as the Illinois River.
 Next to the child were carefully stacked 20 vessels made of fired clay, flattish bowls and jars of assorted sizes and shapes, all profusely decorated with shapes and simple pictographs inscribed into their sides.

 Twenty centuries later, archaeologists working with the Center for American Archaeology in Kampsville, Illinois, unearthed those remarkable ceramics from the pit they designated Burial 13 Feature 6, Mound 7, at the Elizabeth site in Pike County.
 The discovery was made in 1984, part of a series of digs being made in an Indian mound group in advance of major highway construction.
 The site had been home to peoples of the Havana culture who thrived during the Middle Woodland period of Illinois prehistory that began approximately 100 B.C.
 The vessels themselves were of the Hopewell design (named after the Ohio site where their type was first found).
 This design was widely disseminated during the centuries when Middle Woodland peoples dominated the eastern half of what is now the United States.